afni/afni_doc/afniandafni/gui_guide/afni_gui_image.rst

        * ``crop`` lets you crop the image viewing area.
        * ``Card`` or ``Obliq`` (not a button) tells you if the dataset axes are parallel to LR-AP-IS or not parallel.
-       * At bottom right, the arrowpad controls the crosshairs.
+       * At bottom right, the arrow pad controls the crosshairs.

          * Arrows move 1 pixel in that direction for the **current window**.
          * Central button closes and opens crosshair gap (for fine control